IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab8.md

    * Leave the pre-selected region

-   * Leave the default plan  with the pricing "Free"
+   * Leave the default plan "Lite" with the pricing "Free"

    * Give the service a name "logdna-openshift-reactive"